matrix-org/matrix-sentry-webhooks/README.md

 Ensure you set the required environment variables listed in `.env.default` in this repository.

+Docker images can be found on [Docker Hub](https://hub.docker.com/r/matrixdotorg/matrix-sentry-webhooks).

 ### Sentry

 The URL for both Integration Platform events and legacy webhook events is the following,